fhempy/fhempy/README.md

 - FHEM configuration
   - The remote peer is autodiscovered and will show up in FHEM as device e.g. fhempy_remote_192_168_1_50
   - You can move any device to the remote peer by changing the IODev of the device.
-  - If autodiscovery doesn't work (it's based on zeroconf), you can define it with `define fhempy_remote_IP BindingsIo IP:15733 Python`
+  - If autodiscovery doesn't work (it's based on zeroconf), you can define it with `define fhempy_remote_IP BindingsIo IP:15733 fhempy`

 ### Log file
 `journalctl -u fhempy.service -f`